Frequently Asked Questions

 Pursuant to WAC 173-430-030, "Agricultural burning: Means the burning of vegetative debris from an agricultural operation necessary for disease or pest control, necessary for crop propagation or crop rotation, or where identified as a best management practice by the agricultural burning practices and research task force established in RCW 70.94.6528(6) or other authoritative source on agricultural practices.
 Propane flaming for the purpose of vegetative debris removal is considered commercial agricultural burning

-Indoor Air Quality (IAQ) refers to the air quality within and around buildings and structures and particularly with respect to the health and comfort of building occupants.
+Indoor Air Quality (IAQ) refers to the air quality within buildings and structures and particularly with respect to the health and comfort of building occupants.
 Concerns regarding IAQ in private residences or public areas of commercial/industrial facilities fall under the jurisdiction of the Yakima Health District.
 Concerns regarding IAQ in non-public areas of commercial/industrial facilities fall under the jurisdiction of the Washington Department of Labor and Industries.
 The authorities granted to the YRCAA under Washington State law pertain to outdoor air quality only and the Agency does not address indoor air quality issues.

 The cause of poor indoor air quality can be difficult to determine, but many times it is associated with poor ventilation, high air moisture levels, emissions from new carpet or furniture, or older wood stoves used for heating.